FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Background

 Computational mechanics therefore provides both the conceptual structure and the evaluative tools needed for such an assessment~\citep{oberkampf2010verification}.
 Its combination of mathematical rigor, geometric complexity, numerical precision, and physical grounding makes it an ideal basis for the development of FEM-Bench~\citep{hughes2003finite,mcguire2000matrix}.
-In short, FEM-Bench simultaneously tests a collection of general-purpose, high-value LLM capabilities that rarely naturally occur together: \textbf{self-verification}, \textbf{multi-step reasoning}, \textbf{algorithmic fidelity}, and \textbf{memorization}.
-In the next section, we introduce the benchmark design and describe the task suite that forms the FEM-Bench 2025 release.
+FEM-Bench is designed to probe four LLM capabilities that rarely co-occur in existing benchmarks and that we revisit in detail in our error analysis (Section~\ref{sec:error}): \begin{itemize} \item \textbf{Domain knowledge:} the ability to recall sufficiently detailed knowledge of the underlying mechanics and numerical structures required by a task.Evaluated by tasks in which the reference implementation must be reproduced without scaffolding, e.g., Tier~3 (T3) variants that withhold helper functions, and standalone tasks such as \texttt{MSA\_3D\_local\_geometric\_stiffness}.